Episode 8: The Evolution of Enablement Maturity

 Another trend or evolution that I’m starting to see and really hope to see more of is manager enablement.
 I think historically enablement teams have been focused on enabling individual contributors, like reps, and if you have the business and an enablement team telling a rep to do one thing, but their managers coaching them on something different, who do you think they’re going to listen to?
 They’re going to listen to their boss.
 I think that we need to do a better job at really setting the frontline managers and even the managers of managers up for success and understanding exactly what their reps need to be able to successfully do to meet their targets.
 Manager enablement and coaching is a huge evolution that we’ve made ourselves and has really unlocked a lot of potential for us.

 Then, I think this is kind of a specific one, but I really hope and I’m starting to see that enablement becomes model driven from a headcount standpoint.
 You get what you pay for back to that sports analogy and if you want a winning sales team, you need to invest in setting your revenue teams up for success.
 I hope to never see any more of these one to two-person enablement teams expected to enable thousands of people because I can just tell you it’s near impossible to move that far up the maturity model if you are not investing in setting your revenue teams up for success.
-I think the best way to justify that in the business is to make it model-driven just as you would with a sales engineering-type team, whereas in most organizations it’s very model driven based on how many reps you have.
+I think the best way to justify that in the business is to make it model-driven just as you would with a sales engineering-type team, whereas in most organisations it’s very model driven based on how many reps you have.
 I hope to see the same thing from an enablement standpoint because that then is what truly will unlock enablement and thus the revenue team’s ability to perform at the highest level.

 SS: That’s fantastic, Haley.
 Thank you so much for sharing your expertise and your experience in enablement with us over the years.
 I really appreciate your perspective.